 The Learning Resources Center (LRC) supports classroom instruction.
-It is a place where students can find books and non-print materials to supplement classroom learning or where-if they choose-they can actually take a course.
-The LRC helps students to learn in their own ways and at their own speeds.
+It is a place where students can find books and non-print materials to supplement classroom learning or where - if they choose -- they can actually take a course.
+The LRC helps students to learn in their own ways and at their Upon the written request of a student, own speeds.
 It provides books, slides, tapes, and films.
-The College has a growing collection of books on a wide variety of general information areas to support Academic Transfer Programs and Technical/Occupational Programs.
+The College has a growing collection of books on a wide variety of general information areas to support Academic Transfer Programs and Technical/Occupational-Programs.
 In addition, there are special collections of career materials and pamphlets.
 The library also subscribes to current popular and technical periodicals as well as to area and national newspapers.

 Classroom Resource Services is a part of the LRC and supports the instructional program.
-It is responsible for all campus audio-visual equipment and non-print materials used in the classroom or by individual students and for the production of instructional materials.
+It is responsible for all campus audiovisual equipment and non-print materials used in the classroom or by individual students and for the production of instructional materials.